How To Study For Your College Placement Test

 Are you ready to take your college placement tests?
 And maybe, it’s been a while since you’ve taken a comprehensive test and need some studying tips.
 Don’t worry.
 Here are 5 actionable steps to help with college placement tests.

-Determine if you are exempt from placement tests
+Determine if you are exempt from the college placement tests

 Check with your school’s registration office or placement test center to see which, if any, placement tests you need to take.
 If a placement test is required, ask how to register.
 You may find that you are exempt from some placement tests.
 An exemption might be: an adequate SAT/ACT score, a transcript from a previous college/university, or recent placement test scores.

-Prepare by determining the format of the test
+Prepare by finding out the format of the college placement test

 Visit the registration office or the placement test center to get information about the placement test format.
 Will they be using a testing platform such as ACCUPLACER, COMPASS, or ASSET?
 How long will it be?
 What tool(s) are you allowed to use and bring (calculator, scrap paper, etc)?
 What material will be covered?
 How will it be graded?